Kaushik612/Kaushik612/README.md

 # Hey There! 👋

-**I'm Kaushik** - a Fullstack developer based in USA, mainly focusing full stack web development using React, JavaScript, Java & Spring Boot.
-I am passionate about learning new technologies and am constantly striving to improve my knowledge of Web development!
+**I'm Kaushik** - a Fullstack developer based in USA, mainly focusing on full stack web development using React, JavaScript, Java & Spring Boot.
+I am passionate about learning new technologies and I am constantly striving to improve my knowledge of Web development!

 ![](https://komarev.com/ghpvc/?username=Kaushik612)